codio/site/source/docs/ide/inline-preview.html.markdown

 full_width: true
 ---

 It is important to understand the difference between Static and Dynamic content when using the Preview menu options.
-Codio provides a configurable menu item for Dynamic/Server Side content (rightmost Codio menu) as well as Static content (second from the right).
+Codio provides a configurable menu item for Dynamic/Server Side content (rightmost Codio menu) as well as Static content.

 ###Static content
 You can use 'Preview static' options on Static content only (HTML, CSS, JS and text).